 The success of the Company's close-out business depends upon its ability to select and purchase quality merchandise at attractive prices in order to maintain a balance of product in certain core merchandising categories along with a changing mix of merchandise.
 The Company has no continuing contracts for the purchase of close-out merchandise and relies on buying opportunities from both existing and new sources, for which it competes with other close-out merchandisers and wholesalers.
 In addition, the success of the Company's toy business depends in part upon its ability to purchase in-line toys at competitive prices and on competitive terms.
-Although the Company believes that its management has long standing relationships with its suppliers and is competitively positioned to continue to seek new sources, there can be no assurance that the Company will be successful in maintaining an adequate continuing supply of quality merchandise at attractive prices.
-See "Business -- Purchasing."
+Although the Company believes that its management has longstanding relationships with its suppliers and is competitively positioned to continue to seek new sources, there can be no assurance that the Company will be successful in maintaining an adequate "Business - Purchasing."

-TMPACT OF FOREIGN IMPORTS
+IMPACT OF FOREIGN IMPORTS